mr-akashdesai/kitchen-kreation/README.md

 ﻿# KitchenKreation - 2D/3D Javascript Kitchen Planner

-#### To run and develop locally a HTTP server needs to be intialised (make sure hardware accelleration is enabled on your browswer);
+#### To run and develop locally a HTTP server needs to be intialised (make sure hardware acceleration is enabled on your browswer);

 Either npm or Python are valid options